mskcode/office-roulette-server/README.md

     * [ ] Database schema is missing indices.
     * [ ] employees table should have a naturally unique column to prevent duplicate entries
+    * [ ] The H2 database should probably be exchanged into using real
+          PostgreSQL (run in Docker while unit testing)
 * [ ] Code
-    * [ ] Code might not be transactionally safe or sane
+    * [ ] Code is not transactionally safe or sane

 ## Usage